 - Open Terminal (

-Note: macOS typically distinguishes Python 3 using the command python3
+Note: macOS typically distinguishes Python 3 using the command python3 instead of just python.

 Installing Python on Linux